Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

-An epoch corresponding to some edge, say $(u,v)$, ends because of exactly one of the following causes. \begin{enumerate} \item[($i$)] if $(u,v)$ is deleted from the graph. \item[($ii$)] $u$ (or $v$) get matched to some other vertex leaving its current mate free. \end{enumerate} An epoch will be called a {\em natural} epoch if it ends due to cause ($i$); otherwise it will be called an {\em induced} epoch. {\em Induced} epoch can end prematurely since, unlike natural epoch, the matched edge is not actually deleted from the graph when an {\em induced} epoch ends.
+An epoch will be called a {\em natural} epoch if it terminates due to cause ($i$); otherwise it will be called an {\em induced} epoch. {\em Induced} epoch can terminate prematurely since, unlike natural epoch, the matched edge is not actually deleted from the graph when an {\em induced} epoch terminates.

 It follows from the algorithm described above that every epoch at level 1 is a natural epoch whereas an epoch at level 0 can be natural or induced depending on the cause of its termination.
 Furthermore, each induced epoch at level 0 can be associated with a natural epoch at level 1 whose creation led to the termination of the former.
 In fact, there can be at most two induced epochs at level 0 which can be associated with an epoch at level 1.
-It can be explained as follows (see Figure \ref{epoch-2levels}).
+It can be explained as follows (see Figure \ref{Figure3}).

 Consider an epoch at level 1 associated with an edge, say $(u,v)$.
 Suppose it was created by vertex $u$.
 If $u$ was already matched at level 0, let $w\not=v$ be its mate.
 Similarly, if $v$ was also matched already, let $x\not=u$ be its current mate at level 0.
 So matching $u$ to $v$ terminates the epoch of $(u,w)$ as well as the epoch of edge $(v,x)$ at level 0.
 We {\em charge} the overall cost of these two epochs to the epoch of $(u,v)$.
 We have seen that the computational cost associated with an epoch at level 0 is $O(\sqrt n)$.
-So the overall computation {\em charged} to an epoch of $(u,v)$ at level 1 is $O(n+2\sqrt n)$ which is $O(n)$. \begin{lemma} The computation charged to a natural epoch at level 1 is $O(n)$ and the computation charged to a natural epoch at level 0 is $O(\sqrt{n})$. \end{lemma} In order to analyze our algorithm, we just need to get a bound on the computation {\em charged} to all natural epochs at level 0 and level 1 during a sequence of updates.
-In particular, we need to bound the computation {\em charged} to all the natural epochs which either end during the updates or remain {\em alive} at the end of all the updates.
-By {\em alive}, we mean that matched edges corresponding to these epoch remain in the matching after all the update ends.
+So the overall computation {\em charged} to an epoch of $(u,v)$ at level 1 is $O(n+2\sqrt n)$ which is $O(n)$.